RAD Diversified REIT Files Chapter 11 Amid SEC Enforcement and Florida AG Ponzi Probe

 Who is the claims agent for RAD Diversified REIT?

 Epiq Corporate Restructuring serves as the claims and noticing agent.
-The firm maintains the official claims register and distributes case notifications to creditors and parties in interest.
-The debtors anticipate more than 7,500 creditor and investor claimants.
+The firm maintains the official claims register and distributes case notifications to creditors and parties in interest; the debtors anticipate more than 7,500 creditor and investor claimants.

 What is the proof-of-claim deadline?